 The nursing student lounge area is located adjacent to the simulation laboratory area (2nd Floor Maloney Hall) and is available for use by all undergraduate and graduate students.
 The lounge houses a printer, refrigerator and microwave, as well as student mail folders.
-The Ph.D. student lounge (229 Maloney Hall) is accessible only to Ph.D. students using an entry code.
+The Ph.D. student lounge (351 - Maloney Hall) is accessible only to Ph.D. students using an entry code, made available by the Graduate Programs Assistant.